Q-Tip (musician): 1994–1995: Production work and formation of the Ummah

 After two critically acclaimed platinum-selling albums with his group, Q-Tip began focusing on outside production.
 In 1994, he produced the single "One Love" from Nas's debut album Illmatic and performed the song's chorus.
 He also remixed the Nas single "The World Is Yours", as well as Craig Mack's single "Get Down", in which he contributed a guest verse.
 He made an additional guest appearance on the song "Get It Together" by Beastie Boys, from their album Ill Communication.

 Film director Spike Lee asked Q-Tip to produce the single "Crooklyn" for the soundtrack to his 1994 film of the same name.
 Q-Tip helped Lee recruit three Brooklyn MCs for the song: Special Ed, Masta Ace and Buckshot, who formed the group Crooklyn Dodgers.

 During that year's Lollapalooza, keyboardist Amp Fiddler introduced Q-Tip to young Detroit producer Jay Dee, who gave Q-Tip a demo tape of his group Slum Village.
-After being impressed by Jay Dee's beats, Q-Tip suggested that the two should work together.
+After being impressed by Jay Dee's beats, Q-Tip suggested that the two work together.
 By 1995, Q-Tip, Jay Dee and Muhammad formed a production team, known as The Ummah, in which each member produced songs individually and received a songwriting credit for their work.
 He and Muhammad also created a label, Museum Music, with Vinia Mojica becoming their first artist.

 Queens duo Mobb Deep, whom Q-Tip discovered in the early 1990s, enlisted him as a mixing engineer and producer for their 1995 album The Infamous.
 He also contributed a verse to the song "Drink Away the Pain (Situations)".